bmershon/me/README.md

 - Worked on SketchUp running in the browser.
 - 80 percent front-end work, 20 percent core geometry engine work.
-- Won ``Best Presentation'' and ``Best Overall Hack'' at internal 2018 hackathon.
+- Won *Best Presentation* and *Best Overall Hack* at internal 2018 hackathon.

 ### The Washington Post